-Figure 3.6.1 Location of discharge gauging stations on the Rhine (a) and Ob (b) Rivers.
+Figure 3.8.1 Location of discharge gauging stations on the Rhine (a) and Ob (b) Rivers.

-3.7 Validation against in situ data for Po and Mississippi Rivers (CNR-IRPI)
+3.9 Validation against in situ data for Po and Mississippi Rivers (CNR-IRPI)

 The altimetry-derived water level (L3 product) and the simulated river discharge (L4 product) validation will be performed through the comparison of the products with in situ observations recorded at specific gauged stations.
-Specifically, thanks to the numerous gauged stations dislocated along the two selected rivers, Po and Mississippi, the validation procedure will be applied to sites not used for developing and implementing the algorithm for the river discharge estimation based on the merging between altimetry and imaging sensor.
+Specifically, thanks to the numerous gauged stations dislocated along the two selected rivers, Po and Mississippi (see Figure 3.9.1), the validation procedure will be applied to sites not used for developing and implementing the algorithm for the river discharge estimation based on the merging between altimetry and imaging sensor.
 In such a way, an independent dataset of sites, not used in the previous steps, will be tested to ensure the quality of the algorithm.